 Developing with VMware GemFire explains main concepts of application programming with VMware GemFire.
 It describes how to plan and implement regions, data serialization, event handling, delta propagation, transactions, and more.

-For information about GemFire REST application development, see Developing REST Applications for VMware GemFire.
+For information about VMware GemFire REST application development, see Developing REST Applications for VMware GemFire.

 In addition to basic region management, partitioned regions include options for high availability, data location control, and data balancing across the cluster.

-GemFire ensures that all copies of a region eventually reach a consistent state on all members and clients that host the region, including GemFire members that distribute region events.
+VMware GemFire ensures that all copies of a region eventually reach a consistent state on all members and clients that host the region, including VMware GemFire members that distribute region events.

 For all regions, you have options to control memory use, back up your data to disk, and keep stale data out of your cache.

 Data that you manage in VMware GemFire must be serialized and deserialized for storage and transmittal between processes.
 You can choose among several options for data serialization.